isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 This line information associates information like the filename+path, line number, column number and an snippet of source code which produced a given piece of the eBPF code.
 This information is available in the verifier log to make understanding the output easier as well as in output of [`BPF_OBJ_GET`](./BPF_OBJ_GET.md).

 !!! note
-    The verifier also enforces that for every func info record, there also exists a line info record on the same instruction.
+    The verifier also enforces that for every function info record, there also exists a line info record on the same instruction.

 ### `line_info_cnt`